neo-project/docs/en-us/sc/quickstart/getting-started-csharp-mac.md

 dotnet neon.dll <your smart contract.dll>
 ```

-Note: `neon.dll` is the file from Step 3.
+ `neon.dll` is the file from Step 3.
 In our example `sample_contract.dll` would be our smart contract.
 The output should look like this

 ```bash
 Eriks-Air:netcoreapp2.0 erik$ dotnet neon.dll ~/Projects/sample_contract/sample_contract/bin/Debug/netstandard2.0/sample_contract.dll
 Neo.Compiler.MSIL console app v2.0.3.1